-Our thorough medical and rehabilitation screen for the child, conducted with the parents, review of medical and rehabilitation history, and understanding the family’s goals allows us to first establish whether our services are appropriate for your child.
+Our thorough medical and rehabilitation screen for any child is conducted with the parent(s) or guardian(s) and includes review of medical and rehabilitation history.
+To determine if our services are appropriate, we must first understand your goals for your child.
 You may be asked to provide relevant medical records, test results, and physician contact information.

 If our services match your child’s needs, insurance verification is conducted by our staff at Frazier Rehab Institute.
 This process varies in length from days to several weeks depending upon the provider.

 With successful approval, an optimal time for participation in locomotor training is discussed and a target date proposed.
-Many factors contribute to the decision of “when” to participate, such as whether your child is school age, availability for participation, need for housing, and staff resources.
+Many factors contribute to the decision of when to participate, such as whether your child is of school age, your availability for participation, need for housing, and our staff resources.

-Our Nurse Navigator will facilitate your preparation to enroll in Pediatric NeuroRecovery services and locomotor training program.
-If you are coming from out-of-town, -state or -country, the Nurse Navigator will assist you with plans to transition to Louisville.
-The Nurse Navigator serves as your point person for questions and services throughout your child’s stay and for continued follow-up evaluations and services during your child’s recovery throughout childhood and adolescence.
+Our Program Coordinator will facilitate your preparation to enroll in Pediatric NeuroRecovery services and locomotor training program.
+If you do not reside locally, the Program Coordinator will assist you with plans to transition to Louisville.
+The Program Coordinator serves as your point person for questions and services throughout your child’s stay and for continued follow-up evaluations and services during your child’s recovery throughout childhood and adolescence.

-The Kosair Charities Center for Pediatric NeuroRecovery works closely with the Ronald McDonald House Charities of Kentuckiana to provide housing for children and their families who participate in our program.
-The Ronald McDonald House (RMH) at 550 South First Street, Louisville, KY, is only two blocks from Frazier Rehab Institute, 220 Abraham Flexner Way, Louisville, KY, where our program is located.
-There are often other families in our program staying at RMH which may lead to new friends and shared experiences.
+The Kosair Charities Center for Pediatric NeuroRecovery works closely with the Ronald McDonald House Charities of Kentuckiana to provide an affordable housing option for children and their families who participate in our program.
+The Ronald McDonald House (RMH) at 550 South First Street is only two blocks from the Frazier Rehab Institute (220 Abraham Flexner Way), where our program is located.
+There are often other families in our program staying at RMH and often new friends are made as experiences are shared.

 You are encouraged to bring training clothes to therapy.
 You may bring any extra supplies with you as well.
 We will provide storage for such items.

-Parking is available at Frazier Rehab Institute and Jewish Hospital with Kentucky One Health.
+Parking is available at the Frazier Rehab Institute.
 You also may valet park your car by entering the patient drop off and pick up drive-through next to Frazier Rehab Institute.
-Directions available here.